eza-community/eza/man/eza_colors.5.md

 : for white text

 `38;5;nnn`
-: for a colour from 0 to 255 (replace the `nnn` part)
+: for a color from 0 to 255 (replace the `nnn` part)

-Many terminals will treat bolded text as a different colour, or at least provide the option to.
+Many terminals will treat bolded text as a different color, or at least provide the option to.

 eza provides its own built-in set of file extension mappings that cover a large range of common file extensions, including documents, archives, media, and temporary files.
-Any mappings in the environment variables will override this default set: running eza with `LS_COLORS="*.zip=32"` will turn zip files green but leave the colours of other compressed files alone.
+Any mappings in the environment variables will override this default set: running eza with `LS_COLORS="*.zip=32"` will turn zip files green but leave the colors of other compressed files alone.

 You can also disable this built-in set entirely by including a `reset` entry at the beginning of `EXA_COLORS`.
 So setting `EXA_COLORS="reset:*.txt=31"` will highlight only text files; setting `EXA_COLORS="reset"` will highlight nothing.